 Kiora is a clinical-stage specialty pharmaceutical company developing and commercializing therapies for the treatment of ophthalmic diseases.
 On November 5, 2021, Kiora Pharmaceuticals, Inc. (formerly known as EyeGate Pharmaceuticals, Inc.) ("Kiora" or the "Company") filed with the Secretary of State of the State of Delaware, a Certificate of Ownership and Merger, merging its wholly-owned Delaware subsidiary, Kiora Pharmaceuticals, Inc., (incorporated in October 2021) into the Company and amending the Company's certificate of incorporation to change its name to "Kiora Pharmaceuticals, Inc." effective November 8, 2021 (the "Name Change").
-The Company also amended and restated its bylaws to reflect the change to the Company's name (the "Bylaws Amendment").
-The Name Change and the Bylaws Amendment each became effective on November 8, 2021.
-The Company's common shares commenced trading on the Nasdaq Capital Market under the new ticker symbol "KPRX" and a new CUSIP number (49721T101) effective at the market open on November 8, 2021.

-Our lead product is KIO-301 with an initial focus on patients with later stages of disease progression due to Retinitis Pigmentosa (any and all subforms).
+The Company's lead product is KIO-301 with an initial focus on patients with later stages of disease progression due to Retinitis Pigmentosa (any and all subforms).
 KIO-301 is a potential vision-restoring small molecule that acts as a "photoswitch" specifically designed to restore vision in patients with inherited and age-related degenerative retinal diseases.
 The molecule is specifically designed to restore the eyes' ability to perceive and interpret light in visually impaired patients.
 It selectively enters viable downstream retinal ganglion cells (no longer receiving electrical input due to degenerated rods and cones) and is intended to turn them into light sensing cells, capable of signaling the brain as to the presence or absence of light.
-We expect to initiate a Phase 1b clinical trial in the third quarter of 2022.
-On March 17, 2022, we were granted Orphan Drug Designation from the U.S. FDA for the Active Pharmaceutical Ingredient ("API") in KIO-301.
+The Company initiated a Phase 1b clinical trial in the third quarter of 2022.
+On March 17, 2022, the Company was granted Orphan Drug Designation from the U.S. FDA for the Active Pharmaceutical Ingredient ("API") in KIO-301.
 KIO-301 (formerly known as B-203) was acquired through the Bayon Therapeutics, Inc. ("Bayon") transaction which closed October 21, 2021.

-KIO-101 is a product that focuses on patients with Ocular Presentation of Rheumatoid Arthritis("OPRA").
-KIO-101 is a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what we believe to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
-In the fourth quarter of 2021, we reported top-line safety and tolerability from a phase 1b proof-of-concept ("POC") study evaluating KIO-101 in patients with ocular surface inflammation.
-We expect to initiate a Phase 2 clinical trial in the second half of 2022.
+KIO-101 is a product that focuses on patients with Ocular Presentation of Rheumatoid Arthritis ("OPRA+").
+KIO-101 is a next-generation, non-steroidal, immune-modulatory and small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what the Company believes to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
+In the fourth quarter of 2021, the Company reported top-line safety and tolerability from a phase 1b proof-of-concept ("POC") study evaluating KIO-101 in patients with ocular surface inflammation.
+The Company expects to initiate a Phase 2 clinical trial in the first quarter of 2023.
 KIO-101 (formerly known as PP-001) was acquired through the acquisition of Panoptes Pharma Ges.m.b.H "Panoptes" in the fourth quarter of 2020.

-In addition, we are developing KIO-201, for patients undergoing PRK surgery for corneal wound repair after refractive surgery.
+In addition, the Company is developing KIO-201, for patients with Persistent Corneal Epithelial Defects ("PCED"), which is an orphan disease and as such, the Company is currently seeing orphan drug designation.
+The Company is also evaluating KIO-201 in patients recovering from surgical wounds, such as those undergoing photorefractive keratectomy ("PRK") surgery for corneal wound repair after refractive surgery.
 KIO-201 is a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve and maintain ocular surface integrity.
 KIO-201 has unique properties that help hydrate and protect the ocular surface.
+The Company is currently evaluating KIO-201 in a Phase 2 clinical trial in patients with PCEDs and released top-line data in Q1 2023.
+We expect to release full data in Q2 2023.
+The Company is in planning stages of a Phase 3b trial for patients recovering from the laser vision correction procedure PRK and plans to initiate the study before the end of 2023.